Timeline of Queen Elizabeth II's death

 September 13

-Queen Elizabeth II's coffin, accompanied by Anne, is flown from Edinburgh to London on a military transport plane.
+Queen Elizabeth's coffin, accompanied by Anne, is flown from Edinburgh to London on a military transport plane.
 It is then driven to Buckingham Palace.

 September 14